 (\) In most cases, this time is sufficient to check the heating.
-However, the time can be increased by repeating the phase without draining the water: pass for a moment to a different phase of the diagnostic cycle and then back to the heating control phase (if the temperature is higher than 80°C, heating does not take place). (\\) The check at the maximum speed occurs without control of the A.G.S. and no garments must be inside the appliance..
+However, the time can be increased by repeating the phase without draining the water: pass for a moment to a different phase of the diagnostic cycle and then back to the heating control phase (if the temperature is higher than 80°C, heating does not take place).

+(\\) The check at the maximum speed occurs without control of the A.G.S. and no garments must be inside the appliance.

-4 ALARMS
+4.4 ALARMS

-4.1 Displaying user alarms
+4.4.1 Displaying the alarms to the user

-When a problem occurs in the appliance, the LCD shows a WARNING represented by a code (in three digits, where the time up to the end of the cycle is displayed), at the same time the buzzer emits three short "beeps" every 20 seconds for a period of 5 minutes.
+When a problem arises with the appliance, "WARNING" appears on the LCD screen, represented by a code (three digits, indicating the time required for the cycle to end).
+At the same time the buzzer gives off three short "beeps" every 20" for a period of 5 minutes.

-When the problem is repaired/solved, the buzzer does not emit the "beeps" and the LCD displays the selected program.
+Once the fault has been repaired the buzzer does not give off any "beeps" and the selected programme appears on the LCD screen.

-This does not occur for alarm EH0
+This does not occur for EH0 alarm.